jamo254/jamo254/README.md

 ### Hi there , I am Fred a software engineer and a tech lover 👋

-### About me
-You will find me mostly around the computer, learning one or more technologies, implement a new  component or sipping a cup of coffee while watching a coding tutorial.

 - 🔭 I’m currently working on React.js projects
 - 🌱 I’m currently learning Node.js & MongoDb
 - 👯 I’m looking to collaborate on Enterprise applications